Aurelia Henry Reinhardt: Career

 In 1922 Reinhardt traveled again to Oxford and then to France as a representative of the American Association of University Women.
 She served as vice president, and then in 1923, president of the Association, a position she held until 1927, helping to strengthen that organization significantly.
 In 1928 she was a Republican elector from California, and opponent of Franklin D. Roosevelt's New Deal.
 She continued her work with the Association of University Women into the 1930s, as chair of their Committee on International Relations from 1927 to 1933, also held the chair for the General Federation of Women's Clubs in their Department of Education from 1928 to 1930.
 Then, during the 1936 presidential election, traveled as a delegate to the Republican National Convention.
-In 1929 she again traveled to Japan in the interest of the Institute of Pacific Relations, this time meeting in Kyoto.
+In 1929 she traveled to Kyoto, Japan for the third meeting of the Institute of Pacific Relations.

 Reinhardt was a devoted and active Unitarian throughout her life.
 In the 1940s she served as the first female moderator of the American Unitarian Association from 1940 to 1942, which according to contemporary news reports was the first time a large church in the nation had been represented by a woman.
 Reinhardt served briefly as a minister at the First Unitarian Church of Oakland and delivered the Ware Lecture at the May 1932 meeting of the American Unitarian Association.
 She also served for a decade on the board of directors at the Starr King School for the Ministry.
 Reinhardt was the only woman member of the Unitarian Commission of Appraisal, commissioned to "study the church and find new directions for its re invigoration".

 In 1945 Reinhardt was a delegate to the inaugural meeting of the United Nations in San Francisco, and spoke to numerous groups throughout the country, advocating for the value of organizations such as UNESCO.

 Throughout her life, Reinhardt "invariably took the side of those individuals who had no resources, who lacked adequate support, or who had in some other way been marginalized by society."
 She has also been described as an "avid nature lover", and advocated variously for environmental preservation efforts, and against unchecked and reckless development.